fluent-plugins-nursery/fluent-plugin-obsolete-plugins/README.md

 # fluent-plugin-obsolete-plugins

-[Fluentd](http://fluentd.org/) filter plugin to do something.
+[Fluentd](http://fluentd.org/) filter plugin to warn obsolete plugins if detect on boot.

-TODO: write description for you plugin.
+This plugin does not modify incoming records.

 ## Installation